Mosamorphing/WTF-React/06_States/readme.md

 const [count, setCount] = useState(0);
 ```

-Here, we are saying that the initial or default value of count is 0, count holds the current state value, while setCount is a function to update the state.
-Meaning that if we want to increment the value of count (0 as at now), we use setCount.
+Here, we are saying that the initial or default value of count is 0, `count` holds the current state value, while `setCount` is a function to update the state.
+This means that if we want to increment the value of count (0 as of now), we use `setCount`.
 Which brings us to the third step.

 # 3. Updating the state

 This is where we decide what happens when we do something -- the result of an action or event.
-For instance, if i want to increment the count by 1 everytime I click on an increment button, I am going to do the following;
+For instance, if I want to increment the count by 1 everytime I click on an increment button, I am going to do the following;

 ```javascript
 const increment = () => {